 What’s more, writing content for your website is less risky.
 The good thing about blogging is that you’re in control and you can roll out as many blog posts as your schedule and expertise allow.
 In contrast, guest articles are tough and there’s a heck of a process you need to go through to get an article published on a site you love but don’t own.

 The success of guest articles partly depends on your writing abilities and partly on your marketing skills.
 A great piece of content that sits on your desktop won’t sell itself, nor will people come to you to talk about it.
-You need to outreach, let people read your stuff, and make a win-win deal.
+You need to reach out, let people read your stuff, and make a win-win deal.

 What to write, who to write for, when to approach, and how to make a deal are questions you should have very clear answers to before investing any time into writing a guest article.